orlevit/Malicious-file-detection/README.md

     2.3 Between Outliers features and labels (More than 2 stds): ['f_68', 'f_70', 'f_74', 'f_83', 'f_87']

-Only 2 correlations out of 8 are shown in the final model to be important
+Only 2 out of the 8 correlations are considered important in the final model.

-**3.** No clusters are vizulaied in 2D.
+**3.** No clusters are visualized  in 2D.

 **4.** Model results